outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - 'deploy an AI model to do tasks: find/predict relationship, categorize, or rank' option can be included to train on public data based on plain language queries like the above

+  - search data + verified purchases can be used to assess the value of a particular product solution for a problem (like a supplement to treat a health condition), to offset fake reviews or faulty recommendation/removal algorithm or account for product fixes over time, as well as customize it to the user (avoid this product if you have condition x)

+    - behavior data, search data, purchase data can be used to link health conditions and train AI to predict conditions from a symptom search

   - statistical tests & hypotheses should be standardized for false objects (false similarities), errors in assumptions (non-normal distribution) or data collection/measurement, change types (about to become another distribution/in the process of being converted)